Graph-ICS/Graph-ICS/readme.md

 - Extract the files.

 7.2.
 BUILDING OF OPENCV BINARIES WITH MSVC ON YOUR OWN:
-Follow the same Steps like on chapter 6 with following changes:
+Follow the steps in section 6 and consider the following changes:

-- Instead of 6.1 create a folder "opencv" with a sub folder "bin" in your lib folder, e.g. "D:\lib"
+- For 6.1 we recommend the target folder "D:\lib\opencv".
-- For 6.2 Download the OpenCv from https://opencv.org/releases.html,
+- For 6.3 download OpenCC from https://opencv.org/releases.html, select "Sources" of the latest 3.x.x version.
-    select sources.
-- Move the Zip file to the OpenCv folder
+- Move the Zip file to the OpenCV folder.
-- Right-click the Zip file and select unzip it here, so it will be a “opencv-3.4.2” folder created, this will be the source folder, rename it to “opencv”.
+- Right-click on the Zip file and select unzip it here.
+The created subfolder is the source folder in 6.4.
-- For 6.3 omit unchecking the KWSTYLE component on the CMake Configuration from OpenCv.
+- For 6.4 omit unchecking the KWSTYLE component on the CMake Configuration.
-- Configure and generate with Cmake and continue making the same procedure as in chapter 6.

-## 8. Set the environment variables
+## 8. Set Environment Variables
 8.1.
 Add CMake to the system path:

 - Right click on the Computer icon on the desktop and select properties